Life Science

 Associate Professor (RIKEN) Kamiguchi, Satoshi Catalytic chemistry Inorganic chemistry, complex chemistry, and catalytic chemistry: Synthesis and reactivity of polynuclear transition metal complexes containing sulfur and halogen as ligands, and applied research as functional materials.
 At present, the utilization to various high-functional catalytic reactions such as small molecule activation is mainly studied.
 Applied Chemistry

-Professor (National Institutes for Quantum and Radiological Science and Technology) Kitagawa, Atsushi High-energy physics Research on medical applications of high energy ion beams by accelerators.
-Development of equipment for ion generation, beam control, etc. 0
+Professor (National Institutes for Quantum Science and Technology) Kitagawa, Atsushi High-energy physics Research on medical applications of high energy ion beams by accelerators.
+Development of equipment for ion generation, beam control, etc.

 Professor Kurokawa, Hideki Catalytic chemistry Catalytic chemistry: Development of metallocene catalysts supported on clay minerals, synthesis of inorganic layered compounds with ion-exchange ability and application to catalytic reactions, and development of Pt-based dehydrogenation catalysts.
-Applied Chemistry
+Applied Chemistry/ Interdisciplinary Education Program for Applied Science and Technology in Global Environment

 Professor Kosaka, Masashi Condensed matter physics Experimental study of strongly correlated electron systems, especially magnetism in f-electron systems and synthesis of high quality samples.
 Physics